Cimpress/react-cimpress-comment/README.md

 Make sure you have the up-to-date translation files by calling

-    `CLIENT_ID="<here the client id>" CLIENT_SECRET="<here the client secret>" npm run translate`
+    CLIENT_ID="<here the client id>" CLIENT_SECRET="<here the client secret>" npm run translate

 For developing you can use [storybook](https://github.com/storybooks/storybook)

-    `npm run storybook`
+    npm run start

-will run both the mockserver and the storybook UI.
+This will run an instance of Storybook integrated with Auth0 and providing the components in this package in environment as close as possible to production.
+It is useful to manually play with the components and validate if the features you are working on are as you'd like them to be from UX point of view.

+In some case, modelling a special condition is hard without mocking.
+The package also provides an alternative and isolated Storybook environment where all external dependencies are mocked.
+This is extremely useful to validate a certain behavior in particular situation.

+    npm sun storybook

+This command will run the Storybook in the background.
+You can later stop it by running `npm run storybookstop`.

 During and after development it is good to check or update [BackstopJS](https://github.com/garris/BackstopJS) data.
-Using the right commands, like

-    `backstop test`

-to perform the generation of the test screenshots and their diffs to references and

-    `backstop approve`

-to promote images to references if the breaking changes are intended.
+Running the UI tests is done by `backstop test` ***after*** executing `npm run storybook`.

-Make sure you have backstop installed `npm install -g backstopjs` or use the one in `node_modules`.
+Note: Make sure you have backstop installed `npm install -g backstopjs` or use the one in `node_modules`.